Have a desire to change the world, one future scientist, engineer, and mathematician at a time?

 After you are Registered

 Each semester, students complete a MANDATORY, asynchronous orientation session.
 This orientation session provides scheduling and fieldwork assignment details.
-Information for how to complete an orientation session for the 2022 Fall semester will be made available to students beginning in August.
-This information will be published here as well as on our student Canvas page.
+Information for how to complete an orientation session for the 2022 Fall semester is available to students on our class Canvas page.

 For more information on this, please feel free to reach out to us at email@example.com.